Bug report #17014

 Thank you for answering

-#3 Updated by Borys Jurgiel 6 months ago
+#3 Updated by Borys Jurgiel about 3 years ago

 1. Yes, start from upgrading please.
 There were numerous bugfixes since 2.18.6.